Thinking about making Stockholm your next city break? A weekend in Stockholm is a great amount of time to discover Sweden’s capital city.

 Stockholm metro stations each have a unique piece of art work in them, and with 100 stations that means the longest art exhibition in the world.
 So, make use of your Travelcard again and check some out!
 Three of my favourites and their locations are below.

 There are so many places to eat and of course it may depend where you’re staying.
 I’ve eaten at various places on both trips and found the best places to be ones who have a seasonal menu (for the meat and veg).
-So those will be in a separate post.

 After dinner I really recommend Stampen, just inside Gamla Stan on Stora Gråmunkegränd.
 This is a live music venue with jazz and blues acts almost every night of the week.
 It’s small, quirky and popular with locals and tourists, but you will have to pay an entry fee after 7 or 8pm (5 euros approx).